tututuana/WordProcessor/README.md

 Runs specified plugin (plugin), with as many arguments (arg1, arg2, arg3, ...) as the plugin calls for.
 An example of a functioning plugin is the graphing.py plugin.

+# How to use gui verison

+Just open it and start